 This root is often used in Chinese traditional medicine and alternative medicine as an additive that enhances the activity of other herbal ingredients.
 Outside the U.S., it is also being studied for use as an alternative therapy for Hepatitis C patients.

-Licorice is also used as a breath freshening ingredient in some natural toothpastes.
+Licorice is also used as a breath-freshening ingredient in some natural toothpaste.
 And at a 2009 symposium on early childhood caries in Alaska Native and American Indian children, University of California, Los Angeles, researcher Wenyuan Shi, Ph.D., presented study results that showed that licorice plant extract, when added to lollipops, killed cavity-causing bacteria in young children.

 The licorice-flavored candies that consumers buy at the store, however, don’t contain licorice root.
 These treats contain anise oil, which has a similar taste.